-The Trimbakeshwar Temple is considered to be one of the twelve Jyotirlingas that are revered and worshiped as true or Swayambhu forms of Lord Shiva.
-The Swayambhu Linga means that Lord Shiva had turned himself into a Linga rather than a stone Linga installed by humans amidst prayers and chants.
+The Trimbakeshwar Temple is one of the twelve Jyotirlingas that devotees worship as true or Swayambhu forms of Lord Shiva.
+Further, Swayambhu Linga means that Lord Shiva turned into a Linga himself.

-The Trimbakeshwar Temple is made of black stone following the Nagara style of architecture.
+The Trimbakeshwar Temple consists of black stone following the Nagara style of architecture.
 The Trimbakeshwar Temple has a Mandap and a Garbhagriha.
-The Mandap has four entrances, three of which are covered with porches having beautifully sculpted pillars and arches.
-The main sanctum is square shaped from inside but star shaped from outside.

-The Linga present here is called the Trimbaka or Tryambaka.
-Some people believe that it is called so because it contains three small thumbs sized Lingas representing Brahma, Vishnu and Shiva while others believe that it is because Lord Shiva has three eyes.
-A huge and beautiful tower is constructed over the Sanctum, which possesses an Amalaka (a stone disc with ridges on the rim, signifying the seat of the deity below) and a golden Kalasa.
+The Linga present here is Trimbaka or Tryambaka.
+Some people believe that it is so because it contains three small thumbs sized Lingas representing Brahma, Vishnu and Shiva.
+While, others believe that it is because Lord Shiva has three eyes.
+A huge and beautiful tower is there over the Sanctum, which possesses an Amalaka (a stone disc with ridges on the rim, signifying the seat of the deity below) and a golden Kalasa.

 The main Lingam is present in a depression on the floor of the sanctum.
-Usually, the Lingam is covered with a silver mask showing the faces of the holy Trinity.
+Usually, the Lingam has a silver mask showing the faces of the holy Trinity.
 However, on festivals and special occasions, a golden crown covers the Lingam.

-The current Trimbakeshwar Temple was constructed by the famous Maratha ruler Nana Saheb Peshwa in the 18th century
+Maratha ruler Nana Saheb Peshwa constructed the current Trimbakeshwar Temple in the 18th century.

 Shreemant Rao Saheb built the Trimbakeshwar Temple around the Kushavarta water tank and improved the approach to the tank.